kyma-project/eventing-auth-manager/docs/contributor/README.md

 The controller makes assumptions about the names used in the control plane cluster to read the correct resources.
 The assumptions are the following:
 - The name of the Kyma CR is the unique runtime ID of the managed runtime.
 - The name of the Kyma CR can be used to read the kubeconfig of the managed runtimes from a Kubernetes Secret with the name format `kubeconfig-<runtime-id>` in the "kcp-system" namespace.
-- The IAS credentials are stored in a Kubernetes Secret named "eventing-auth-ias-creds" in the "kcp-system" namespace, and the data is stored in the following format:
+- The IAS credentials are stored in a Kubernetes Secret named `eventing-auth-ias-creds` in the `kcp-system` namespace, and the data is stored in the following format:

   ```yaml
   apiVersion: v1